azrielbsi/weather/README.md

-# My Project

-This content is dynamically generated in Indonesian Time: 2023-12-28 22:45:38 WIB
+This content is dynamically generated in Indonesian Time: 2023-12-28 22:47:24 WIB

 Current Weather in Depok